BruceEckel/ConfiguringForPants/README.md

 - Now when you run Pants you may get a new error: \
 `ModuleNotFoundError: No module named 'distutils.util'`
 - Fix with: **`sudo apt install python3.9-distutils`**
+- Full details of this process can be found [here](https://hackersandslackers.com/multiple-python-versions-ubuntu-20-04/).